Paint.NET

 Note

 Erasing may result in a checkerboard pattern being shown.
 This pattern is used to denote areas of the image that are transparent.
-The pattern is not actually part of the image and will not be seen outside of paint.net's editing environment.
+The pattern is not actually part of the image and will not be seen outside of Paint.NET's editing environment.

 checkerboard